athoune/broadcast-event-source/slides/main/slides.md

 There is reference and pointer in Go, but no tricks.

-When you launch your application, you ask why there is so few cores in this computer, and so many useless memory
+When you launch your application, you ask why there is so few cores in this computer, and so many useless memory.

 !SLIDE
 # Where go fits well?